CVRL/PBM/README.md

 In our proposed PBM method, the feature extractor is trained from human-annotated iris patches used in matching.
 In addition to generating more human-understandable features, this apparently brings a set of very discriminative features.
 Surprisingly, the PBM approach outperforms deep learning-based method (TLPIM), commercial (VeriEye) and Daugman-like approaches (USITv3.0), while also displaying interpretablity.
 </p>

+## Usage

-## This is the command line interface for the patch-based matching of two iris images.
+This is the command line interface for the patch-based matching of two iris images.
 All code was written to run on a GPU, but in the case none is available it should run fine on a CPU.

-## Download the trained model
+### Download the trained model

 The model can be downloaded here: https://drive.google.com/file/d/1w5nEesvF--j9nYslPOHnDKTwcIk4WqS1/view?usp=sharing

 Place the model (named wacv_model.h5) in a folder named ./Model/ such that the final path is ./Model/wacv_model.h5

-## Creating the environment:
+### Creating the environment:

 To create the conda environment to run this code, run the following commands:
 ````